Price Rules are rules that modify the selling price of products. Rules can also be combined to create RuleSets.

 You can Reorder the Rules by dragging and dropping them.
 To do this click and hold on the icon in the "Order" column.

 NOTE: The order in which you list the rules in your ruleset is very important.
-The last Rule on the list, is what will "run" last when the site is calculating the information.
+The last rule on the list is what will "run" last when the site is calculating the information.

-Operations options are Replace, Maximum or Minimum.
+Operation options are Replace, Maximum or Minimum.

 - Replace will override the preceding rule if one exists.